eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Children: `//CycloneDDS/Domain/Compatibility/AssumeRtiHasPmdEndpoints`_, `//CycloneDDS/Domain/Compatibility/ExplicitlyPublishQosSetToDefault`_, `//CycloneDDS/Domain/Compatibility/ManySocketsMode`_, `//CycloneDDS/Domain/Compatibility/StandardsConformance`_

-The Compatibility elements allows specifying various settings related to compatibility with standards and with other DDSI implementations.
+The Compatibility element allows you to specify various settings related to compatibility with standards and with other DDSI implementations.

 .. _`//CycloneDDS/Domain/Compatibility/AssumeRtiHasPmdEndpoints`: